 There are two ways to add custom statuses.
 You can edit the workflow's example statuses to reflect your processes.
 Or you can delete the example statuses and create new ones by clicking Add status.

 You may want the names of your custom statuses to map to the statuses used in other third-party tools (like your bug tracking system).
 This is particularly valuable if you have integrated Aha! with a third-party tool.

 Choose status categories

-Status categories in Aha! have a special purpose — categories help you automate certain displays and actions.
+Status categories in Aha! help you automate certain displays and actions.

 When you add a new status or edit an existing status, you will be able to choose the status category that best matches.
 You can have multiple custom statuses that have the same status category.
 For example, Design and Development statuses might both be part of the In progress status category.
 If the status does not match one of the category options, leave it blank.